 The tonsils are thought to help protect the body from infection during the first year of life.
 They do not appear to be essential for immune function in later life.
 There is no evidence that tonsillectomy reduces a person’s immunity.

 Tonsillitis occurs mainly in children, but rarely in children less than two years of age.

-Many different types of virus can cause viral tonsillitis, but the cold virus is the most common cause.
-The Epstein-Barr virus, which is responsible for glandular fever, and the measles virus can also cause tonsillitis.
-Most cases of bacterial tonsillitis are associated with a particular type of bacterium called streptococcus pyogenes, which is the most common cause of strep throat .
+Many different types of virus can cause viral tonsillitis but the cold virus is the most common cause.
+The Epstein-Barr virus, which is responsible for glandular fever, the measles virus and cytomegalovirus can also cause tonsillitis.
+Most cases of bacterial tonsillitis are associated with a bacterium called Streptococcus pyogenes, which is the most common cause of strep throat.

 Signs and symptoms

 A sore throat is often the first sign of a cold and may get better after a day or two; other cold symptoms such as a runny nose and congestion may follow the sore throat.
 The primary symptom of tonsillitis is a moderate to severe sore throat lasting longer than 2 days and involves inflammation of the tonsils.
 Other symptoms of tonsillitis may include:

 - Swollen and tender glands (lymph nodes) on the sides of the neck

 - Bad breath

 - Enlarged and reddened tonsils with spots of white/yellow pus

 - Mouth breathing, noisy breathing, and/or snoring (due to enlarged tonsils blocking the airways).